SecureOPCUA/MiloDockerized/UsernamePasswordAuthentication/server/README.md

 # How to generate a Secure OPCUA Server using Eclipse Milo

-## Copy trusted Client Certificate into Folder of trusted Certificates

-1. Chose the right file.
-You do not want certificates including the private key here (like .p12), you want the public certficate (like .crt).

-2. Copy it into `certificates/security/trusted`

 ## How to build and start the OPCUA Server